Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

-Below, the reconstructed sound speed images from the synthetic ultrasound data with a high signal-to-noise ratio (SNR) are shown, and are evaluated in terms of RE.
-Figure \ref{fig:4a} shows the sound speed map of the digital breast phantom (ground truth).
-Figure \ref{fig:4b} shows the image reconstructed from time-of-flights of the time-series simulated with $40$ dB SNR.
-The time-of-flights were computed using a modified Akaike-Information-Criterion (AIC) approach \cite{Li3}.
+This subsection focuses on the reconstructed sound speed images from synthetic ultrasound tomography data with an SNR of 40~dB, along with their evaluation in terms of RE.
+Figure \ref{fig:4a} displays the sound speed map of the digital breast phantom (ground truth), while Figure \ref{fig:4b} shows the image reconstructed from time-of-flights (TOFs) extracted using a modified Akaike Information Criterion (AIC) approach \cite{Li3}.

-As described in section \ref{sec:greens}, the proposed forward model based on the ray approximation to heterogeneous Green's function can account for the acoustic absorption and dispersion, but the absorption coefficient $\alpha_0$ map and the exponent power $y$ are not known in a practical setting.
-Here, the exponent power was assumed known and set $y=1.4$, and the image reconstruction was performed using three assumptions: known $\alpha_0$ map (figure \ref{fig:1b}), zero $\alpha_0$, and a homogeneous $\alpha_0$ which can be determined in a practical setting. $\alpha= \alpha_0 \omega^y$ can be determined from the mean logarithmic relative amplitudes of the measured time series for the only-water to the breast-in-water data sets.
-(Here, the homogeneous absorption coefficient was heuristically set to 0.5 $\text{dBMHz}^{-y} \text{cm}^{-1}$.)
+As discussed in Section \ref{sec:greens}, the proposed forward model, which uses the ray approximation to the heterogeneous Green's function, accounts for acoustic absorption and dispersion following a frequency power law.
+However, in practical scenarios, the absorption coefficient $\alpha_0$ map and the exponent power $y$ are typically unknown.
+In this study, the exponent power was assumed known and set to $y=1.4$.
+Reconstructions were performed under three assumptions: (1) a known $\alpha_0$ map (Figure \ref{fig:1b}), (2) zero $\alpha_0$, and (3) a homogeneous $\alpha_0$ within the breast.
+In practical scenarios, a rough homogeneous estimate of $\alpha = \alpha_0 \omega^y$ can be derived from the mean logarithmic relative amplitudes of the measured time series for water-only to breast-in-water datasets.
+(For case 3, the homogeneous absorption coefficient within the breast was heuristically set to $0.5~\mathrm{dB\,MHz}^{-\mathrm{y}}\,\mathrm{cm}^{-1}$.)

-Figures \ref{fig:4c} and \ref{fig:4d} show the reconstructed sound speed images from the $40$ dB-SNR synthetic ultrasound data using an assumption that $\alpha_0$ map is known and using the Gauss-Newton and the proposed Hessian-inversion-free ray-born inversion approaches, respectively.
-In the same way, figures \ref{fig:4e} and \ref{fig:4f} show the reconstructed images using an assumption that $\alpha_0$ is zero everywhere, i.e., the acoustic absorption and dispersion are neglected.
-Also, figures \ref{fig:4g} and \ref{fig:4h} show the reconstructed images assuming the homogeneous absorption coefficient $\alpha_0=0.5 \ \text{dBMHz}^{-y} \text{cm}^{-1}$ inside the breast.
-The RE of the reconstructed images are written in the caption of the figure.

-As shown in these figures, for the high-SNR UST data used in this experiment, the images reconstructed using the Gauss-Newton inversion approach, which is based on an implicit and iterative inversion of the full Hessian matrix, are more accurate than those reconstructed using the Hessian-free approach in terms of RE.
-That makes sense, because for high-SNR data, the approximations made for diagonalising the Hessian matrix, Eqs. \eqref{eq:rayborn-approx1} and \eqref{eq:rayborn-approx2}, have reduced the computational cost in exchange for a slight degradation in the reconstructed image, compared to the Gauss-Newton approach which uses the full Hessian matrix.
-Furthermore, using both inversion approaches, an assumption of zero $\alpha_0$ has led to less accurate images and with more artefact, but assuming homogeneous $\alpha_0$ for the breast has significantly improved the reconstructed images in terms of RE, compared to an assumption of zero $\alpha_0$.
-It must be reminded that the exponent power was assumed known for both cases.